-Some side effects of flunisolide may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for flunisolide may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to flunisolide: inhalation aerosol powder

 Check with your doctor immediately if any of the following side effects occur while taking flunisolide:More common

 - Body aches or pain